-Macs and video editing have long been up a tree, K-I-S-S-I-N-G. Professionals were editing in Avid back in the late 1980s, and iMovie debuted in 1999 alongside the FireWire-enabled iMac DV.
+The Mac and the video editor have long been up a tree, K-I-S-S-I-N-G for some time now.
+Professionals were cutting and chopping in Avid back in the late 1980s, and iMovie debuted in 1999 alongside the FireWire-enabled iMac DV.

-There’s one video editor we’re disappointed not to include: VideoLAN Movie Creator (VLMC).
-It's based on the VLC video editor – one of our must-have apps – but it’s still in alpha, which means it’s not reliable enough or finished enough for prime time just yet.
+There’s one program we’re disappointed not to include: VideoLAN Movie Creator (VLMC).
+It's based on VLC – one of our must-have apps – but it’s still in alpha, which means it’s not reliable enough or finished enough for prime time just yet.

-Free editors don’t get better than this.
-Lightworks puts professional video editing tools within the reach of all Mac owners, regardless of budget
+Free programs don’t get better than this.
+Lightworks puts professional editing tools within the reach of all Mac owners, regardless of budget

 Lightworks might look a bit frightening if you’re not used to high-end editors.
-And that’s about the only negative thing we can say about it, because Lightworks is one of the most powerful free video editors you can download.
+And that’s about the only negative thing we can say about it, because Lightworks is one of the most powerful free apps you can download for your Mac.
 The same technology that’s been used in proper films like Pulp Fiction and 28 Days Later is completely free for home use.

 Lightworks can be as light or as complex as you want: it’s as happy trimming a single clip to size as it is adding real-time effects, correcting colours or adding voiceovers.
 It’ll happily output in a format and resolution suitable for YouTube and Vimeo, but the highest quality options – 4K, 3D, Blu-Ray – and massive list of supported file formats are only for paying customers.

-Apple’s own movie app is easy to master and ideal for simple video editing
+Apple’s own movie app is easy to master and ideal for simple editing

-Another professional video editor that's free to install on your Mac
+Another professional editor that's free to install on your Mac

 Here’s another app you’ll find in professional toolkits.
 DaVinci Resolve Studio is a US$299 (£299, AU$499) app designed for post-production and packed with tools for adjusting, editing and correcting both audio and video.